AshokShau/ScrapazonFlip/.github/ReadMe.md

 - `GetPrice() string`: Returns the product price.
 - `GetRating() string`: Returns the product rating.
 - `GetReviewCount() string`: Returns the number of reviews.
+- `IsAvailable() bool`: Returns whether the product is available for purchase.
 - `GetImages() []string`: Returns a list of product image URLs.

 ## License